-In 2014 the RLF set up a pilot scheme in association with Education Scotland to address these anxieties: it placed professional writers in ten schools to give workshops to small groups of students to help them bridge the perceived gap between school and university writing.
-Following the success of the pilot, the RLF is extending the scheme to a limited number of new partner schools in Scotland.
+In 2014 the RLF set up a pilot scheme in association with Education Scotland: it placed professional writers in ten schools to give workshops to small groups of students to help them bridge the perceived gap between school and university writing.
+Following the success of the pilot, the RLF has extended the scheme to work with partner schools across Scotland.

 How it Works